payne/100-days-of-code/README.md

 1. A focus on https://learn.freecodecamp.org/ I'm starting with [448 points](https://www.freecodecamp.org/payne).
 2. If there is time or inclination, progress on some open source applications that use FireBase.com:

+### Firebase ideas

-   a.
-Omaha Tech Ambasadors
+1. Omaha Tech Ambasadors
-   b.
-Road Chassers
+2. Road Chassers
-   c.
-Journalling application
+3. Journalling application
-   d.
-Tracey's Grid application
+4. Tracey's Grid application

 ### Day 0: Tue Jan 1 14:26:42 STD 2019